epics-extensions/run-iocsh/README.rst

 ::

     $ run-iocsh -h
-    usage: run-iocsh [-h] [--name NAME] [--delay DELAY] [--timeout TIMEOUT]
+    Usage: run-iocsh [OPTIONS] [REMAINING]...

-    Run iocsch.bash and send the exit command after <delay> seconds
+    Run iocsch.bash and send the exit command after x seconds

-    optional arguments:
+    Options:
-      -h, --help     show this help message and exit --name NAME    name of the iocsh script [default: iocsh.bash] --delay DELAY  time (in seconds) to wait before to send the exit command [default: 5]
+      --name TEXT      name of the iocsh script [default: iocsh.bash] --delay FLOAT    time (in seconds) to wait before to send the exit command [default: 5]

-      --timeout TIMEOUT  time (in seconds) to wait when sending the exit command [default: 5]
+      --timeout FLOAT  time (in seconds) to wait when sending the exit command [default: 5]

+      -h, --help       Show this message and exit.

 All other arguments are passed to the iocsh script::